-Young people will have any number of aspirations - to become an entrepreneur, a healthcare practitioner, a construction project manager, a famous music artist - the possibilities are endless.
+Young people will have any number of aspirations - to become a nurse, a lawyer, a bus driver, a famous music artist - the possibilities are endless.
 The Goals & Steps framework does not outline these different career pathways and how to specifically achieve that desired profession.
-Instead, the framework can be thought of a series of mini-goals, building blocks, that can be used to meet a young person where they are and help take them where they want to go.
+Instead, the framework can be thought of a series of mini-goals, or building blocks, that can be used to meet a young person exactly where they are and help take them where they want to go.

-For example, a young person may know they want to pursue a specific career pathway: they want to become a Case Planner, and maybe someday a leader of a non-profit organization.
+For example, a young person may know they want to pursue a specific career pathway: they want to become a Case Planner, and maybe someday a leader of a child welfare organization.
 However, if they are in the 10th grade, they still have to: complete the 10th grade, and then the 11th grade, and then graduate high school, then enroll in college, complete a semester, re-enroll, and complete another semester, until they earn a BA.
 Along their academic journey, that young person should also be accumulating a series of career development experiences, ideally in the non-profit/child welfare sector, and/or related to leadership activities.

-Each one of these represents a "Goal" in the Goals & Steps framework.
+And if that young person is aging out, they will need to obtain stable, affordable housing and build independent living skills so they can continue to focus on their academic and career goals.
 The Goals & Steps framework will help that young person take all of these necessary steps, in all areas of their life, to help them where they are going!